FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

 The Chair thanked everyone for logging in and for their valuable contributions.
 He also

-thanked the members of the executive present.---
+thanked the members of the executive present.
+---